-GreenTec Nursery's Red Spruce are grown in fabric RootMaker containers, yielding excellent, healthy root systems.
+We grow Red Spruce in our fabric SuperPlug containers, yielding excellent, healthy root systems.
 We do recommend removing the fabric pot; to do this, simply cut a slit down one side and peel back the fabric.
 To plant, dig a hole 3 times the width of the rootball, and only as deep as the rootball.
 (Soil will settle over time, so it is important to plant at the correct depth - If in doubt, plant high) Water well; do not tamp the soil.
 If the weather is dry, the plants will need watering once a week.
 Red spruce is not drought tolerant at all, be sure to supplement water if the weather is very hot and dry.

 Red Spruce can be a bit slow-growing at first; However, it is capable of growing 1 foot or more a year in good conditions.